Why thermal reliability now defines AI data center ROI.

 The economics of AI infrastructure have changed.
-GPUs are no longer short-cycle compute assets optimized purely for peak performance; they are multi-year balance-sheet investments whose value must be preserved under extreme thermal, mechanical, and utilization stress.
-For data center operators and tenants alike, the question is no longer how fast GPUs can run on day one — but how well they retain performance, efficiency, and economic value over six years or more.
+GPUs are no longer short-cycle compute assets optimized purely for peak performance; they are multi-year balance-sheet investments whose value must be preserved under extreme thermal and mechanical stress.
+For data center operators and tenants alike, the question is no longer how fast GPUs can run on day one, but how well they retain performance, efficiency, and economic value over six years or more.

 At the center of this challenge sits an often overlooked component: the thermal interface material (TIM).
-Solutions such as phase-change materials (PCMs) and thermal pastes were never designed for today’s AI duty cycles.
-As GPU power densities and sustained workloads climb, these materials introduce a hidden failure mechanism that quietly erodes asset value: pump-out, dry-out, and thermal degradation over time.
+Existing TIMs such as phase-change materials (PCMs) were never designed for today’s AI duty cycles.
+As GPU power densities and sustained workloads climb, these materials introduce hidden failure mechanisms that quietly increase thermal resistance and erode asset value: voiding, pump-out and dry-out.

 The Hidden Cost of Thermal Degradation

 Modern AI GPUs operate at sustained power levels that expose the limitations of legacy TIMs.
-Thermal pastes and PCMs are prone to:
+Legacy TIMs are prone to:

 - Pump-out under thermal cycling